 It is not open to the public, but was beautifully maintained.

 Sotan Inari Shrine, located on the grounds of Shokokuji Temple, enshrines a fox that was said transformed into Sen-no-Sotan (grandson of Sen-no-Rikyu).
 The white fox lived here became a monk and practiced Zen meditation, and became Sotan and played tea and Go with great skills.

 Important Cultural Property "Hatto" Hall.
 The original hall was destroyed by fire and was rebuilt in 1605 with contributions from Toyotomi Hideyori.
 The oldest existing Buddhist temple in Japan.

 On the ceiling of Hatto Hall, there was a painting of a dragon by Mitsunobu Kano.
 It is also known as a crying dragon, a dragon that stares at people in all directions with its eyes chasing them.

 Shokokuji Temple had a close relationship with Ito Jakuchu, the notable painter.
-Jakuchu donated money to the temple during the Meiji era (1868-1912), when Shokokuji temple was suffering from the abolition of Buddhism.
+Jakuchu donated paintings to Shokokuji Temple, and these saved the temple when it was suffering from the abolition of Buddhism in the Meiji era (1868-1912).
 Jakuchu's exhibition was being held at the "Jotenkaku Art Museum".